S2: Photogrammetric Optode Co-Registration

 3. Manual corrections of sticker detection

-If not all optodes were found automatically, there’s way to remove or add them manually.
+If some optodes were misclassified or not all optodes were found automatically, there’s way to remove or add them manually.

 The OptodeSelect class provides an interactive visualization of the head scan and the detected stickers (red spheres):